krishenm94/Pond/Issues.md

 9. Write a macro to get current function signature for better logging

-10. Control initial population distribution
+10. Control initial population distribution (closed)

 11. Prefix all member variables with `m_` and remove local variables prefixed with `_`

 12. Add photosynthesis mechanism (closed)